The Bryn Mawr Podiatric Residency program uses several educational

 with the goals of the residency and the rotational experience acquired

 during the resident's performance.
-The volume of lecture material
+Our program uses an online lecture

 The lecture faculty consists of active attendings of the Main Line